amariami/MPV-config-2022/README.md

 * when computer performs processing digital source into sound, generally there's a signal lost (wired/wireless connection) before reaches to the output (speaker).
 The goal is to reduce effect of signal degradation.
 * reduce aliasing to prevent filter aplied caused by clipping.
 * make it possible to capture inaudible sound into audible.
 Need prove?
 You could try recording a sound from electronic cleaning machine called "ultrasonic cleaner" with your gadget.
-* reduce audio distortion effect caused by compression in cloud sharing server (if server perfoms compression to reduce bandwith)
+* reduce audio distortion effect caused by compression in cloud sharing server down to 44100Hz (if server perfoms compression to reduce bandwith)

 I listening music on streaming service like Amazon, Spotify and  Youtube Music.
 The Offline (When i'm not connecting to the internet) audio or video files are in stereo lossy format such as Opus (afaik google get better implementation in that) and AAC-LC (most streaming music use that), (i'am not a fan of MP3 anymore it's old, don't like exhale/HE-AAC it cause clipping), e.g. use software called "Spek - Acoustic Spectrum Analyzer" On AAC-LC using FFmpeg 441KHz cut Frequency up to 20KHz, while Opus are set to 48KHz cut frequency up to 24KHz, so there's some headroom using 48KHz sample rate as final product.